On E List of Movie Reviews

 The third problem is there are too many characters.
 It's difficult for me to keep up with them or

-Interestingly, Eye See You was shot in 1999 but got shelved for three years due to the extremely negative initial
+Interestingly, Eye See You was shot in 1999 but got shelved for three years due to extremely

 All in all, if Tom Berenger can't make Eye See You any better, there goes the film.